jaykv/RESTo/README.md

 # RESTo (in development)
-Streamlined REST API framework with a focus on reducing boilerplate and fast-tracking CRUD actions with dynamic routes.
-Synergizes nicely with popular web frameworks and databases (through ORM/ODMs) to support a unified structure to bootstrap REST APIs quickly.
+RESTo makes it easy to build REST APIs quickly without worrying about the boring stuff.
+It provides structured abstractions to build flexible and dynamic routes based on your defined models and relations.
+Synergizes nicely with popular web frameworks and ORM/ODMs to support a plug-and-play approach to developing APIs.

 ## Features
 * Structured route builder